edwards-bird-lab/museum-genomics/README.md

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfTAK3YdDZp33oym3lChU2kezQNqv-3HsBYxdfmh4Sa6Ua_IQ/viewform?embedded=true" width="640" height="603" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 **In progress**: If interest materializes and other researchers begin adding DOIs for relevant literature, I will work to automate the collation of a bibliography based on user submissions.
 I will share this bibliography through this webpage so that others can quickly and easily engage with peer-reviewed literature in this field.
 For now, you can view a running list of the submitted DOIs at [this Google Sheet](https://docs.google.com/spreadsheets/d/1hLBH_Qg5S8ygZjBP9h1dxILar2_rbKJy28xsu1NC92s/edit?usp=sharing).

+## Ensure Contributions to Museum Genomics Follow Best Practices

+The most important action any museum genomicists can take is to properly document and share the list of specimens or samples used in a study!
+Often this list is included as a supplementary table and is vital for allowing readers and other scientists to contextualize or replicate research.
+To assist researchers in their efforts to document this important information, we have created a downloadable [museum genomics sample table template](https://github.com/edwards-bird-lab/museum-genomics/raw/main/museum_genomics_sample_table_template_v2022-06-08.xlsx).
+Hover over the table headers for notes about the information that should be included in each field and the form that information should take.
+The fields in this template represent the minimum amount of sample information that should be provided in any study, but additional columns with information can always be included.
+Field headers can also be renamed as needed.

 ## Follow Museum Genomics Research on Twitter